-Each civil engineering student selects electives from four general areas: at least 15 credit hours in the humanities, social sciences and multicultural studies; at least three credit hours in college composition; at least three credit hours in fundamentals of engineering; and at least six credit hours of technical electives.
+Each civil engineering student selects electives from four general areas - at least 15 credit hours in the humanities, social sciences and multicultural studies; at least three credit hours in college composition; at least three credit hours in fundamentals of engineering; and at least six credit hours of technical electives.
 Recommended lists of college composition, fundamentals of engineering and technical electives are given below.
-Technical electives not listed below must be at the 3000 or 4000 level and must be approved by the student's adviser.
+Technical electives not listed below must be at the 3000- or 4000-level and must be approved by the student's adviser.
+At least three credit hours of technical electives should be chosen from within the civil engineering department.
+An introductory accounting course (e.g. BUAD 2040) can be considered as a technical elective if the requirements for a business minor are completed.